SJacu/JacuCSE4050/README.txt

 	- Read over html documentation and a "getting started guide" to begin playing with html https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started
 	- Uploaded an image of a cat for use in my first html test
-	- Created a file first-html-test.html file, which shows usage of a generic html file set-up, usage of heading and text manipulation elements, and a image based link to a youtube page.
+	- Created a file: HTML_Experiments/first-html-test.html
+		-shows usage of a generic html file set-up, usage of heading and text manipulation elements, and a image based link to a youtube page.